-To ensure the continued success of Red Robin in a rapidly evolving marketplace, we focus on four strategic areas:
+To ensure the continued success of Red Robin in a rapidly evolving marketplace, we focus on five strategic areas:

 - Building team member engagement.
 We emphasize and support team member engagement, retention, and culture that will foster the development of great leaders.
 Our goal is to enhance clarity with our team members by consistently communicating our strategy and ensuring we remain narrowly focused on our strategic initiatives.
 We continually strive to develop extraordinary people and encourage team member performance through appreciation, recognition, and respect.
 In an effort to continue to develop leadership strength, we are focused on expanding our school of leadership, executing dynamic succession planning, and innovative recruiting and talent development.
 See "Learning and Development" below for additional information about our team member development initiatives. - Regaining operational edge.
-Our strategy in regaining operational edge includes delivering consistently great burgers, accurately customized, and served quickly by our caring team members.
-Our goal is to deliver exceptional service to our guests through promoting a "Better for Being Here" environment and continually strive to enhance our guest's dining experience with a focus on guests of all ages and their occasions.
+Our strategy in regaining operational edge includes delivering consistently great burgers, accurately customized, and served quickly by our caring team members whether the guest chooses to dine in the restaurant or off premise.
+Our goal is to deliver exceptional service to our guests through promoting a "Better for Being Here" environment and continually strive to enhance our guest's experience with a focus on guests of all ages and their occasions.
 We respect our guests' need for the "gift of time" and remain committed to improving both speed of service and order accuracy. - Becoming our guests' go-to for great burgers.
 We continue to focus on being our guests' go-to for great burgers by offering craveable burgers and "bottomless" side options at attractive prices wherever and however our guests want.
-We plan to enhance value through a balance of quality, quantity, price, and experience.
-This includes providing high quality core menu items, delivering value through new products and abundance, and enhancing loyalty offerings to drive guest traffic.
-Additionally, we are focused on driving guest preference by offering our products through alternate platforms.
-As part of this strategy, we are currently testing and deploying online ordering, to-go, and catering services and developing partnerships with and deploying third-party delivery services.
+We actively seek to enhance value through a balance of quality, quantity, price, and experience.
+This includes providing high quality core menu items, delivering value through new products at everyday value prices and abundance through bottomless sides and beverages.
+We are enhancing loyalty offerings via our Red Robin RoyaltyTM program to drive guest traffic.
+Additionally, we are focused on driving guest preference by offering our products through alternate modes of access.
+As part of this strategy, we offer online ordering for carry-out, delivery access in limited locations via multiple third party services, and catering.
+We are also currently testing self-delivery for potential deployment in future years.

-Delivering great shareholder value.
+- Rapidly reinventing Red Robin.
+Facing rapidly increasing labor costs and changing guest needs, we are also working to transform our existing assets as needed with new labor models and to craft entirely new Red Robin prototypes which will enable future unit growth.
+We are dedicating resources to defining the "Red Robin of the Future." - Delivering great shareholder value.
 We are committed to delivering shareholder value by improving profitability and investing capital wisely.
 Our goal is to optimize our capital structure, pace development activities, and improve our EBITDA margin through revenue growth and targeted cost savings.